Olive Garden Alfredo sauce is a creamy cheese sauce, perfect on pasta or veggies. With our copycat recipe, you can make it easily at home!

 Olive Garden Alfredo Sauce

 The Olive Garden is one of our favorite restaurants.
 So, it only makes sense that I’d want to try a few Olive Garden copycat recipes at home.
+Try our cheese stuffed shells smothered in this luxurious alfredo sauce.

 If you aren’t in the mood for Italian food, consider making some of our wildly popular copycat Cracker Barrel recipes.
 That down home comfort food can’t be beat!